Ken Hamblin

-Ken Loronzo Hamblin II (born October 22, 1940), the self-titled Black Avenger, was host of the Ken Hamblin Show, which was syndicated nationally on Entertainment Radio Networks.
+Ken Loronzo Hamblin II (born October 22, 1940), the self-titled Black Avenger, is the former host of the Ken Hamblin Show, which was syndicated nationally on Entertainment Radio Networks.
 His show peaked in the 1990s, but he left the air, without warning, in July 2003 due to a contractual dispute with his syndicator, the American Views Radio Network.
 Hamblin, based in Denver, Colorado, is the author of the books Pick a Better Country: An Unassuming Colored Guy Speaks His Mind about America and Plain Talk and Common Sense from the Black Avenger.

 Early career

 The child of immigrant parents from Barbados, Hamblin is a policeman's son.
 He served in the United States Army's 101st Airborne Division before becoming a photographer for the Detroit Free Press.
 In the late 1960s Hamblin was a producer and film cameraman with the public television channel in Detroit, WTVS, Channel 56.
 An event Hamblin captured exclusively was the release of poet John Sinclair from prison after serving time for marijuana possession.
 Hamblin began his radio career in the 1970s.
 Hamblin has said he was once sympathetic to the radical left, including the Black Panthers, and gave them favorable coverage.
 He eventually came to the opinion the left had failed to bring about the type of America it spoke of, and he began to move to the conservative side of the spectrum.
 Hamblin is a licensed fixed-wing pilot and a motorcycle owner.
 He is a father and grandfather.